hsflabstanford/vegan-meta/README.md

   * `./data/review-of-reviews.csv` is a list of prior reviews we looked at to find studies

 ## everything else
-project setup, license, .gitignore, past drafts, presentations etc.
+  * project setup, license, .gitignore, past drafts, presentations etc.
+  * supplementary-analyses/* are some scripts we used to to analyze original datasets when we weren't sure about how to record an effect size.

 ## To reproduce the paper locally
 (This assumes you use Rstudio)